Vitria-hub/Vitria/replit.md

 Supabase Auth manages email/password and Google OAuth authentication, along with user sessions.
 A role-based authorization model (`user`, `agency`, `admin`) is enforced, with protected tRPC procedures validating session tokens and verifying ownership.
 The onboarding process includes role selection, and agency owners can securely manage their profiles.
 OAuth callbacks handle role assignment and redirection to onboarding flows for clients and agencies.

-**OAuth Role Preservation System:** The platform uses a robust dual-path approach to preserve user role during Google OAuth authentication:
+**OAuth Role Preservation System:** The platform uses a robust database-first approach to handle user authentication and role management:

+1. **Database-First Lookup**: The `/auth/verificar-sesion` and `/auth/seleccionar-tipo` pages first query the database to check if the authenticated user already exists.
+If found, the stored role from the database is used for routing, completely bypassing any cookie or query parameter values.
+This ensures existing users always authenticate correctly regardless of browser cookie settings.

-1. **Optimistic Cookie Path**: Before initiating OAuth, the system sets a `pending_oauth_role` cookie (10-minute expiry, SameSite=Lax) containing the intended role.
-The server callback reads this cookie and passes the role to session verification.
+2. **Optimistic Cookie Path** (for new users): Before initiating OAuth, the system sets a `pending_oauth_role` cookie (10-minute expiry, SameSite=Lax) containing the intended role.
+The server callback reads this cookie and passes the role to session verification for new user creation.

-2. **Fallback to Manual Selection**: If the cookie is unavailable (Safari private mode, third-party cookie blocking), users are redirected to `/auth/seleccionar-tipo` where they manually choose between "Cliente" or "Agencia" account types.
+3. **Fallback to Manual Selection** (for new users): If no existing user is found and the cookie is unavailable (Safari private mode, third-party cookie blocking), new users are redirected to `/auth/seleccionar-tipo` where they manually choose between "Cliente" or "Agencia" account types.
 This ensures no default to 'user' role and provides explicit role selection when automated detection fails.

-3. **Role Immutability**: The `/api/auth/create-user` endpoint preserves existing user roles from the database.
-Once a user is created with a role, that role cannot be downgraded or changed through subsequent OAuth attempts, preventing accidental role changes.
+4. **Role Immutability**: Once a user is created with a role, that role is permanently stored in the database and cannot be changed through subsequent OAuth login attempts, preventing accidental role changes.

 **Registration Flows:** Both client and agency registration offer dual authentication options: (1) Google OAuth for quick signup, and (2) email/password with form validation (password confirmation, minimum 6 characters).
 Both flows redirect to respective onboarding pages after account creation:
 - Client registration → `/auth/registro/cliente/perfil` (business profile setup)